MyLindenius/iot_project/README.md

 It is important to know that the exact components used for this project are not the same as in the breadboard visualization.
 The DHT11 that is used in the project only has 3 pins, and not 4 as in the visualization.
 The RGB LED SMD module used in this project also has different pin layouts compared to the one in the image.
-It is therefore important to read the manual of which pins is what on the peace that you have to not destroy anything.
+It is therefore important to read the manual of which pins is what on the piece that you have to not destroy anything.
 In this project, I have used 3 resistors of 330 Ohm for the RGB LED SMD module, I have also used 10k Ohm for the DTH11 sensor.
 This is slightly higher than what these components require.